-We talked to Asif Shaikh of Digiant Media about web design & development, and this is what he said:
+Asif Shaikh of Digiant Media tells us about web design & development during a health crisis.

 First of all, how are you and your family doing in these COVID-19 times?

 Asif Shaikh: We are doing great.
 Thank you.
-Our gratitude goes to all essential workers who continue to support us and the neighborhoods directly or indirectly during these difficult times.
+Our gratitude goes to all essential workers who continue to support us and the neighbourhoods directly or indirectly during these difficult times.

 Tell us about you, your career, how you founded Digiant Media.